 - Not miss anything or forget anything

-The system I am about to tell you about allows me to do all this – and easily.
+The system I am about to tell you about, which is called Timology, allows me to do all this – and easily.

 I use a simple combination of the Getting Things Done method of David Allen together with Evernote.
 You can do it for free, though the paid version of Evernote gives you a little more functionality.